 Why do we think that the Jewish people understood God incorrectly sometimes in the New Testament but in the Old Testament they always understood God correctly?

 Israel has always had a mix of correct and incorrect knowledge about who God is, what he wants, and what his character is like.
 We see this in the New Testament and we see this in the Old Testament.
+We see that Christ’s own disciples misunderstood God the majority of the time.
 There has always been a mix of correct and incorrect views recorded in Scripture.
 But now, since we know what God is fully like because of Jesus, we can more correctly know which depictions of God in the Old Testament are correct and which are incorrect.
 God came in the flesh to set the record straight.

 Getting God Right